-Water quantity deliberations timeframe extended
+Water quantity deliberations timeframe has been further extended

 The hearings for the Proposed Region-wide Water Quantity Plan Change (Plan Change 9) were confirmed as closed on Friday, 20 April 2018.
 Forty (x40) submitters were heard in person and four (x4) tabled their written evidence with the panel.

 Council's response to the hearing panel's questions was forwarded to the panel on 6 April 2018.